o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 This is also how we match the logs on the outputs section and also explains how the `hosts.*` tagged logs are being handled, it's a similar mechanism taking place.

-## An example use case: splitting logs by type
+## A use case: splitting logs by type

 Now let's suppose that, for some reason, you wanted to save different logs to different indexes based on an arbitrary log category or type.
 For example, you might want to log `kube-system` and `logging` namespace logs to `system-*` indexes, istio logs to `istio-*` indexes and all the rest to `workloads-*` indexes.
 Or maybe you want a different set of categories.
 We could work out a solution for this by slightly modifying our fluentbit configuration (You can see the full config [here](https://github.com/o-leolleo/a-kubernetes-local-lab/blob/main/fluentbit/values-files/fluent-bit-split-by-type.values.yaml)).